Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Experiments

-A common alternative to leverage unsupervised data is the typical semi-supervised learning formulation.
-Because semi-supervised learning has shown powerful results on data with manifold structure (e.g.\ \cite{DBLP:conf/nips/RasmusBHVR15,li2017triple}), we add to our benchmark a semi-supervised baseline which consists of a combination of conditional entropy minimization (EntMin) \cite{grandvalet2005semi} and virtual adversarial training (VAT) \cite{miyato2018virtual}, two powerful techniques that have shown strong empirical performance on numerous tasks.
-Results are shown in Table \ref{table:semisup}.
+Independently of the question of domain invariance, unsupervised data has already been routinely leveraged by classical semi-supervised learning approaches.
+These approaches have shown powerful on data with manifold structure (e.g.\ \cite{DBLP:conf/nips/RasmusBHVR15,li2017triple}).
+In our next experiment, we test the benefit of domain alignment techniques on models that are already equipped with semi-supervised learning mechanisms.
+Specifically, we consider a combination of two common semi-supervised techniques: conditional entropy minimization (EntMin) \cite{grandvalet2005semi} and virtual adversarial training (VAT) \citep{miyato2018virtual}, which have shown strong empirical performance on numerous tasks.
+Results are given in Table \ref{table:semisup}.

-We observe that semi-supervised learning on both domains, complemented by VAT and EntMin regularization techniques leads to a strong baseline, in particular, it achieves the highest performance on MNIST, but lower SVHN performance, leading to lower aggregated accuracy.
-Our domain invariant approach, combined with the same regularization techniques, improves over the baselines, by achieving higher aggregated accuracy and producing a much more invariant representation.
-A final supervised fine-tuning step on our learned model further improves the accuracy but at the expense of less domain invariance.
+We observe that semi-supervised learning on both domains, achieved by a combination of VAT and EntMin, leads to a strong baseline.
+In particular, it achieves the highest performance on MNIST.
+Our domain invariant approach, combined with the same techniques, further improves over this strong baseline, by reducing the accuracy gap between the two domains and arriving at a higher accuracy on the most difficult domain (and also on average).
+Results are further improved by applying a final supervised fine-tuning step to our model without discriminator, and with classification loss re-weighted depending on the domain classification error.
+Note that this fine-tuning step, while improving classification, hampers the domain alignment and therefore the reusability of features for alternative tasks as well as the domain privacy.
+More details in Supplementary Note C.1.

+Table \ref{table:officecaltech} displays the average results of our bi-domain experiments on the Office-Caltech dataset.
+We observe that the joint critic (ours) is always better than the marginal one.
+We also observe that the joint critic, compared to the lack thereof, leads to more uniform results across domains (and therefore higher minimum accuracy), as well as higher average.
+These observations are consistent with our theoretical results.

 Finally, Table \ref{table:pacs} shows prediction performance on the more complex PACS dataset.
 We test our model on this data in a one-vs-rest setting, so that the model must learn to be invariant between one domain and the three remaining domains.